Nilx12/BNABD/README.md

 # BNABD
 School project.
-Site for bike rents online made with Spring and Thymeleaf
+Site for bike rental made with Spring and Thymeleaf